jasonclark/agentic-search/README.md

 ## ⚙️ Core Agent Workflow

-The `agentic_search.py` script orchestrates the following process:
+The `agentic_search.py` script follows this workflow:

 1.  **Keyword Extraction:** The query is converted into a robust set of keywords using **NLTK Lemmatization** and official **Stop Word** filtering to maximize search recall.